i007c/master-video/README.md

 ```

 ## TODO's
+- [ ] make test with jest
+- [ ] make auto tester with github actions
+- [ ] make auto publish on npm with github actions
 - [ ] make a component for volume
 - [ ] add hover animation for volume range
 - [ ] handle mute status in volume